Libric0/c-decision-tree/README.md

 dt = DecisionTree()
 ```

 Next, fit the decision tree by calling the `fit` function with the DataFrame and the target column `"Diet"` as arguments.
-Make sure that unique identifiers are excluded from the column.
+Make sure that unique identifiers are excluded from the columns.

 ```python
 dt.fit(data=df.loc[:, df.columns != "Name"], target="Diet")